14th SEI Software Engineering Workshop for Educators

 For the past 13 years, the SEI has hosted an annual Workshop for Educators to foster an ongoing exchange of ideas among educators whose curricula include the subjects of software architecture and software product lines.
 Formerly called the Architecture-Centric Engineering Workshop, this workshop has broadened its scope to cover the entire field of software engineering.
 The event, in keeping with our tradition for this workshop, is free of charge and open to any accredited, college-level educator.

-Facilitating this year's workshops are the SEI's Grace Lewis and Robert Nord.
+Facilitating this year's workshops are the SEI's Grace Lewis, Robert Nord, and Ipek Ozkaya.

-Lewis is deputy lead of the SEI's Advanced Mobile Systems Initiative and principal investigator for the Tactical Computing and Communications research project.
-Her interests include mobile computing, cloud computing, software architecture, and service-oriented architecture.
+Dr. Lewis is deputy lead of the SEI's Advanced Mobile Systems Initiative, is principal investigator for the Tactical Computing and Communications research project, and led the word that developed tactical cloudlets.
+Lewis has over 25 years of professional software development experience in industry and research environments.
+Her main areas of expertise include edge computing, cloud computing, software architecture, service-oriented architecture, and technology evaluation.

-Nord conducts research in the areas of software architecture, agile at scale, and technical debt.
+Dr. Nord is a senior member of the technical staff at SEI, where he works to develop and communicate effective methods and practices for software architecture.
+He leads research in strategies for scaling agile development by incorporating architecture practices.
+He also conducts research in software architecture, agile at scale, and technical debt.
 He is a coauthor of the books Applied Software Architecture and Documenting Software Architectures: Views and Beyond.

 Three Reasons to Attend